tmsvdb/Monsterhunters/Testable Skills.md

 ---

-## Haggle
+## Trade
 The normal rules for buying an item is paying the price in coins as shown in the item tables see Assets.
 The base rule for selling an item, is you get half the base price in coins of the item rounded down.

 If you want to buy an item cheaper, or you want more value out of selling items, you roll Haggle.
-Haggling is rolled using the base Obstruction rules, whit the difficulties descibed below:
+Haggling is rolled using the base Obstruction rules, with the difficulties descibed below:

 **Buying**
 - difficulty 1 = get an item with a total value of 1 coin for free when buying items for a total price of 10 coins or higher.